Dates Set for 2015

 Why Bellevue College Baseball Camps when there are so many out there?

-Several reasons: our coaches, our reputation and tradition, our facilities, and our location.
-We are also not a private baseball business.
-Instead, we are state-funded educational institution working closely with joint partnerships helping our local youth baseball communities and surrounding school districts.
-Bellevue College Baseball not only provides volunteers for the local Little Leagues but also gives significant donations back to several local elementary schools within our communities of the Bellevue and Issaquah School Districts.
-Our coaching staff that directs one of the most successful college programs in the nation (the squad was ranked #8 in the nation in 2011) directs youth instruction with the same attentive detail as they do with the collegiate players…the same coaches who have led a program to a winning season for the past 30 years…the same coaches who led Bellevue to the conference championship title in ’07, ’09, ’11.
+Our coaching staff that directs one of the most successful college programs in the nation (ranked in the top 40 nationally multiple years) directs youth instruction with the same attentive detail as they do with the collegiate players…the same coaches who have led a program to a winning season for the past 30 years…the same coaches who led Bellevue to the conference championship title in ’07, ’09, ’11.
 Coaches Mark Yoshino and Kevin Miller have been organizing the youth instruction for 20 years.
 We encourage you to speak with ANYONE who has attended our camps in the past to verify this commitment.
 It is our attempt to offer the best combination of instruction and fun in a quality environment.
 Our facilities and location are ideal for the entire eastside community.
 A large indoor fieldhouse (spring camps) and one of the top outdoor fields in the state (summer camps) are luxuries that are second to none.
 Our offerings have benefited thousands of young ball players for the past twenty five years, as BC’s baseball camps have served the eastside community longer than any other organization.
 And finally, the cost.
 Bellevue College baseball camps are one of the most cost-efficient camps when compared to all other camps in the entire region – you are encouraged to compare.
 Bellevue College Baseball Camps give an ideal combination of coaching quality and economic savings.
 Please take time to look through our offerings below and feel free to call if you have any questions.

 Contact Head Coach Mark Yoshino at 425-564-2356 or firstname.lastname@example.org for more information on curriculum/appropriate camp selection.